Mortgage declined on affordability

 - Any other legal source of capital that you may have

-An unsustainable financial situation is considered
+You have an unsustainable financial situation

 When assessing your affordability, mortgage lenders will not only look at your income and expenses but also consider how they might change.
 They might decline your mortgage application if they believe your financial situation might change or that you would struggle to pay higher interest rates.

 This could have happened to you.
 Keep in mind that each mortgage lender is different and may not be willing to take on risk.
 Talk to a broker to find out if they are better suited to assist you.

 What to do if your affordability prevents you from remortgaging

 You may find yourself in this situation if your circumstances have changed since you took out your original mortgage.
 Your current mortgage provider may not be able to finance you if your income has decreased or your outgoings have increased during the mortgage term.